Our rating(3.2/5)

 VisaMastercardMaestroDiners ClubDiscoverUnion PayAmerican ExpressContactlessApple PayGoogle PaySamsung Pay

 Apart from card machines, AIBMS offers an online payment gateway for ecommerce, virtual terminal for over-the-phone payments and online merchant portal for sales reports.
+This isn’t any different from most other payment companies.

 To sign up, businesses are required to have a merchant account with First Data and sign one or more long-term contracts.
-Details about this are provided at the phone-in stage where you negotiate fees and your requirements.
+Details about this are provided at the phone-in stage where you negotiate fees and requirements.
 Like other traditional banks, costs are not communicated until you’ve given details about your business.

 You’ll need a business bank account to receive payouts – AIB will probably encourage you to sign up for theirs if you haven’t got one already.
 As a downside, we’ve seen that AIBMS can have payout times as slow as a week, but faster processing is also possible.